madetech/handbook/roles/engineer.md

 We expect our Engineers to significantly contribute to customer deliveries, to justify billing their time.
 Without billing customers, Made Tech isn't a sustainable business.

-### To be working towards the Made Tech Core Engineering Competencies
+### To be working towards the Made Tech Core Skills

-We expect our Engineers to be honing their craft, practising at every opportunity and consistently making progress towards attaining all the Made Tech Core Engineering Competencies.
+We expect our Engineers to be honing their craft, practising at every opportunity and consistently making progress towards attaining all the Made Tech Core Skills.

 ## Core Engineer Expectations